anentropic/ocaml-spectrum/README.md

 Spectrum automatically detects terminal capabilities and quantizes colors accordingly.
 If you specify an RGB color like `#FF5733` or `rgb(255 87 51)`, Spectrum will:

 - On `True_color` terminals: output the exact RGB values using 24-bit ANSI codes
-- On `Eight_bit` terminals: quantize to the nearest xterm-256 color using perceptually accurate LAB color space distance
+- On `Eight_bit` terminals: quantize to the nearest xterm-256 color using perceptually accurate LAB color space distance with octree-based nearest-neighbor search
-- On `Basic` terminals: quantize to the nearest ANSI-16 color
+- On `Basic` terminals: quantize to the nearest ANSI-16 color using the same perceptual matching algorithm

 This means you can use high-fidelity colors throughout your code and they'll automatically degrade gracefully on terminals with limited color support.

+**Perceptual color matching**: Spectrum uses the LAB color space (CIELAB) for quantization, which provides perceptually uniform color distance measurements.
+This means colors that look similar to humans will be numerically close in LAB space, resulting in more accurate nearest-color matching compared to simple RGB distance calculations.

+**Custom palettes**: The architecture supports arbitrary palettes via JSON sources.
+To use a custom palette, define your colors in a JSON file following the format in `lib/spectrum_palette/16-colors.json` or `lib/spectrum_palette/256-colors.json`, then use the `%palette` PPX extension to generate the corresponding palette module.

 You can override the detected capability level by setting the `FORCE_COLOR` environment variable:
 - `FORCE_COLOR=0` or `FORCE_COLOR=false`: Basic 16-color mode